panoptic-live/panoptic/README.md

 Welcome to the community and issue tracking repository for [**Panoptic**](https://panoptic.live)!

-Use this space to report bugs, request features, and discuss the Panoptic multi-stream viewer.
+Use this space to report bugs, request features, and discuss the Panoptic multi-platform stream viewer.

 ---